Self Isolation Support Grant

 What evidence will I need to provide to support an application?

-- Proof of employment such as a recent wage slip or contract of employment, or if you are self-employed evidence of self-assessment returns, trading income and that you cannot undertake your job/run your business from home.
+- Proof of employment such as your last wage slip prior to self isolation or contract of employment, or if you are self-employed evidence of self-assessment returns, trading income, business account and that you cannot undertake your job/run your business from home.

-- Proof of your household income if you are not in receipt of a benefit.
+- Proof of your household income and savings if you are not in receipt of a low income benefit or earn more than the Real Living Wage.

-We can check that you are receiving Universal Credit or other qualifying benefit.
-We can also check with our Education Department of school based isolation notifications and if you are the appropriate person to make a claim for a grant.
+We will also check with our Education Department or Incident Management Team if you are the appropriate person to make a claim for a grant.

 A grant cannot be paid if:

-- You or your child has not been told by the Test & Protect Service or school–based Incident Management Team to self-isolate.
+- You, your child or the person you care for have not been told by the Test and Protect Service, Protect Scotland app or Incident Management Team to self-isolate.

 - You are returning to the UK after being abroad or because you feel that you have symptoms and haven't been tested.